Replacement of the Nielsen Park seawall

 Construction of the seawall Recommence May 2023

-Expected completion (subject to weather and coastal site conditions) End of November 2024
+Expected completion (subject to weather and coastal site conditions) Mid-December 2024

 Stakeholders, visitors and nearby residents will be kept informed of this project as it develops.
 Updates will be available from this project webpage.
 You can also register to receive updates directly via the online form at the end of this page.